 Healthy Fats

-Dietary fat has been given a bad rap in the past due to its association with cardiovascular disease and obesity.
-However, we now know that not all fats are created equal.
-Different types of dietary fats have different effects on various body systems and functions (e.g., reproductive health).
-Sometimes producing very positive results when consumed strategically.
-In fact, recent research is demonstrating how diets rich in some forms of dietary fat can even promote fertility in certain women when eaten wisely (20).
+Dietary fat has been given a bad rap in the past due to its association with some health risks.
+However, not all fats are created equal.
+Different types of dietary fats can have different effects on the body and its everyday functions (20).

 Wild-caught salmon